City of Industry Community Fund

 • Soil screening of open, exposed soil in residents’ property.
 Note: this service may be handled by a partner organization depending on resident demand.

 The settlement agreement with Quemetco specified that the community fund would be used to reduce the exposure of residents within ¼ mile radius of the Quemetco facility.
-To see if you qualify, please refer to the map of affected area.
-If you are unsure if your property qualifies, please fill out the opt-in survey and contact us at [email protected]
+To see what properties qualified, please refer to the map of affected area.

 Lawsuit and Community Fund Background